jasonbyrne/dry-types/README.md

 - `toBoolean(value: unknown): boolean` - Converts a value to a boolean
 - `toLength(value: unknown): number` - Gets the length of a value (strings, arrays, objects, numbers)
+- `toNumberString(value: unknown, opts?: NumberStringOptions): string` - Converts a value to a formatted number string using Intl.NumberFormat
-- `toCurrency(value: unknown, defaultValue?: string, opts?: { locale?: string; currency?: string; allowNegative?: boolean }): string` - Converts a value to a currency-formatted string
+- `toCurrency(value: unknown, opts?: CurrencyFormatOptions): string` - Converts a value to a currency-formatted string
 - `toJSON(value: unknown, defaultValue?: string | null): string | null` - Safely stringify a value to JSON
 - `fromJSON<T>(value: unknown, defaultValue: T): T` - Safely parse a JSON string